Kelly Nabong

-Kelly Berry Nabong (born November 17, 1988) is a Filipino-American basketball player who last played for the Blackwater Bossing of the Philippine Basketball Association (PBA).
+Kelly Sean Nabong Berry (born November 17, 1988) is a Filipino-American basketball player for the Chichi Albayanos Wild Cats of the Pilipinas Super League (PSL).
 He was selected 17th overall in the 2012 PBA draft by the Rain or Shine Elasto Painters.
 He would be later traded to the Meralco Bolts on draft night.

 Professional career

 He was traded to GlobalPort as part of the Sol Mercado deal between Meralco and the GlobalPort.

 On September 4, 2013, he was involved in a brawl in a game against San Mig Coffee Mixers.
 The scuffle ensued after teammate Marvin Hayes and San Mig import Marqus Blakely got tangled up.
 Blakely's teammate Joe Devance shoved Hayes down on the floor, then he pushed Blakely.
 Marc Pingris came into the scene and exchanged blows with him.
 He and Pingris were both suspended for two games and fined P60,000 each.

 In May 2015, Nabong was traded by GlobalPort back to Meralco for John Wilson.
 The latter was later traded to NLEX Road Warriors for a 2016 second-round pick.

 On June 21, 2018, Nabong was traded to the San Miguel Beermen for Gabby Espinas and SMB's 2020 second-round draft pick.

 In January 2020, Nabong was traded back to NorthPort Batang Pier for Russel Escoto.